BryceMehring/GameEngine/README.md

 * Build the solution via the cmake generated makefile

 #### All Platforms:
 * To start a game, the command line argument must be set to name of the Game Project that the GameLauncher should load first.
+If a game is not specified via the command line, the user will have the option to choose which game to load from the main menu.

-* When creating an out of source game plugin or running the examples, symbolic link the game plugin folder: `Examples/<GameName>/plugin/<GameName>` into: `GameEngine/bin/plugin/<GameName>`.
+* When creating an out of source game plugin or running the examples, symbolic link the game plugin folder `Examples/<GameName>/plugin/<GameName>` into `GameEngine/bin/plugin/<GameName>`.

 ==========
 How the root folder should look so that cmake should automatically detect dependencies:

     GameEngine/ - this is the root of the repo glfw/